jensrichter/plugin-oxid-oxid2afterbuy/README.md

-# OXID eShop to Afterbuy
+# OXID eShop to Afterbuy for OXID 5
 With this plugin you can Export Articles from your OXID eShop to Afterbuy.
 More on: https://www.fatchip.de/Plugins/OXID-eShop/OXID-2-Afterbuy.html